 People usually have no eye symptoms during the initial infection.
 The choroidal scars that later form also do not usually cause any symptoms.
 If leakage and bleeding involve the macula, symptoms such as distortion and loss of reading vision occur.
 Patients never go completely blind, since the part of the eye responsible for peripheral vision is not affected by this disease.

 Patients are often asked to check their central vision every day with an Amsler grid.
 This grid is a pattern that resembles a checkerboard.
 You should cover one eye and stare at a black dot in the center of the grid.
 While staring at the dot, you may notice that the straight lines in the pattern appear wavy to you.
 You may notice that some of the lines are missing.
-These may be signs of choroidal neovascularization.
+These may be signs of macular neovascularization.

 How do we diagnose the Ocular Histoplasmosis Syndrome?